tracim/tracim/backend/doc/migration.md

 But updating an enum list is a bit more tricky so a custom alembic operation has been written to handle this case.

 [An example of its usage is available](../tracim_backend/migration/versions/78a01733957f_add_publication_namespace.py).

+The custom operation itself can be found in [env.py](../tracim_backend/migration/env.py), in the `ReplaceEnumOp` class.

 ## MySQL Always Requires the Type When Altering a Column